dbortoluzzi/ats-proto/DOCUMENTATION.md

     - The search route is paginated, so the GUI can use the pagination.

 2. *auth*
-    - At the boot time, it register a *fake* user
+    - At the boot time, it registers a *fake* user
     - It exposes three routes:
-        - `register`: register a new account, using username and password
+        - `register`: registers a new account, using username and password
-        - `login`: authenticate user, using username and password provided, and responds with a new valid *token*
+        - `login`: authenticates user, using username and password provided, and responds with a new valid *token*
-        - `auth:`: check if a token is valid
+        - `auth:`: checks if a token is valid

 **Database**:
 1. *User* Collection data